dotnet/docs/includes/migration-guide/retargeting/wpf/accessibility-improvements-wpf.md

 - <xref:System.Windows.Controls.Expander> controls are now correctly announced as groups (expand/collapse) by screen readers.
 - <xref:System.Windows.Controls.DataGridCell> controls are now correctly announced as data grid cell (localized) by screen readers.
 - Screen readers will now announce the name of an editable <xref:System.Windows.Controls.ComboBox>.
-- <xref:System.Windows.Controls.PasswordBox> controls are no longer announced as &quot;no item in view&quot; by screen readers.
+- <xref:System.Windows.Controls.PasswordBox> controls are no longer announced as "no item in view" by screen readers.

 **LiveRegion support**